 i Fire Alarm Upgrades: This is a DSA project.
 The funding source is Measure C. DSA approval was received on October 15, 2020.
 A Notice to Proceed (NTP) was issued.
 The preconstruction meeting with Epsilon occurred, a schedule will be received May 28.
-HGA Architects submitted the necessary forms to DSA, construction will be done before fall.
+SGH Architects submitted the necessary forms to DSA, installation is ongoing, construction is scheduled to be done by the end of August 2021.